malshammarii/ISQA3420/FreeUseCase.md

 Primary Actor: Corporate Manager

-Goal in Context: The corporate manager is able to determine license and vulnerability information from provided project information
+Goal in Context: The corporate manager is able to receive and analyze license and vulnerability information from the project information they receive.

 Stakeholders: Corporate Manager